Torticollis: Physical therapy

+Manual therapy

+A meta-analysis shows physical therapists specializing in manual therapy have developed effective interventions for the management of Congenital Muscular Torticollis (CMT), primarily centered around massage and passive stretching techniques.
+These interventions are tailored to address the specific needs of pediatric patients, with a focus on stretching the sternocleidomastoid muscle.
+Various protocols have been proposed, including stretching exercises held for specific durations and repetitions, aimed at increasing blood flow, and promoting muscle relaxation.

+Additionally, massage maneuvers such as rhythmic muscle mobilization techniques are employed to mobilize cervical structures and induce relaxation.
+The systematic review highlights the efficacy of manual therapy and passive stretching in improving cervical range of motion (ROM) in children with CMT.
+Furthermore, the involvement of caregivers in home exercise programs is emphasized as crucial for optimizing treatment outcomes and promoting motor development while preventing secondary complications.

+A systematic review, looked into the possible benefits of using manipulation techniques to counteract infant torticollis.
+The study considered the impact of manipulation on an infant's sleep, crying, and restlessness as well.
+This review did not report any adverse effects of using manipulation techniques.
+It was shown that using manipulation techniques on their own had little to no statistical differences from a placebo group, immediately.
+When manipulation techniques were combined with physical therapy, there was a change in symptoms compared to the use of physical therapy alone.
+When targeting the cervical spine, manipulation techniques were shown to shorten treatment duration in infants with head asymmetries.

 Microcurrent therapy

 A Korean study has recently introduced an additional treatment called microcurrent therapy that may be effective in treating congenital torticollis.
 For this therapy to be effective the children should be under three months of age and have torticollis involving the entire sternocleidomastoid muscle with a palpable mass and a muscle thickness over 10 mm.
 Microcurrent therapy sends minute electrical signals into tissue to restore the normal frequencies in cells.
 Microcurrent therapy is completely painless and children can only feel the probe from the machine on their skin.

 Microcurrent therapy is thought to increase ATP and protein synthesis as well as enhance blood flow, reduce muscle spasms and decrease pain along with inflammation.
 It should be used in addition to regular stretching exercises and ultrasound diathermy.
 Ultrasound diathermy generates heat deep within body tissues to help with contractures, pain and muscle spasms as well as decrease inflammation.
 This combination of treatments shows remarkable outcomes in the duration of time children are kept in rehabilitation programs: Micocurrent therapy can cut the length of a rehabilitation program almost in half with a full recovery seen after 2.6 months.

 About 5–10% of cases fail to respond to stretching and require surgical release of the muscle.